A guide to choosing between the two treks

 Getting to the Annapurna Circuit

 The reason we drive is that you cannot fly to the start of the Annapurna Circuit, as with the EBC trek.
-While you can fly to Pokhara, a city actually known as the gateway to the Annapurna Circuit, you would still then need to hire transport to get you to the trail’s starting point.
+While you could fly to Pokhara, a city actually known as the gateway to the Annapurna Circuit, you would still then need to hire transport to drive you a long way to the start of the trail.

 Communications